NA364KU/Multi-Agent-Control-using-MPC/README.md

 (Source: https://miro.medium.com/max/1000/0*qOIUY20YJ-dhPeVB.png)

 # How to Use
-Prerequisites:  Python, OpEn, clang, Rust
+**Prerequisites:**  Python, OpEn, clang, Rust
 OS: Linux environment.
-(Unfortunately there are some package bugs on windows)
+(Unfortunately there are some package bugs on Windows)

 An easy way to use the solver is via the open source package, Optimization Engine, or OpEn for short.
 It can be found here: https://alphaville.github.io/optimization-engine/